Aftercare

 What are your Rates?

-My current rate is $150/hr with a 1 hour minimum.
-I require a $50 non-refundable deposit per anticipated session at the time of booking, which will go toward the total cost of your tattoo.
-Some designs such as those on flash sheets may have set rates.
+I currently offer sliding-scale rates of $175-$200/hr with a $200 hour minimum for all custom designs.
+I require a $100 non-refundable deposit per anticipated session at the time of booking, which will go toward the total cost of your tattoo.
+Some designs such as those on flash sheets may have set or discounted rates.
 Working within a client’s budget and aligning our expectations is very important to me.
 In some cases I may offer “fixed” rate pricing for large scale pieces, this allows us to move at a pace that feels comfortable without the stress of a fluctuating price.

 Should I tip/are tips standard?